mnot/I-D/httpbis-alt-svc/draft.md

 lifetime, so that the user agent still directs traffic to the attacker even when not using the intermediary.

-As a result, there is a requirement to examine cached alternate services when a network change is detected.
+As a result, there is a requirement in {{caching}} to examine cached alternate services when a network change is detected.

 ## Changing Protocols